 Related: 12 Fastest Skaters Ever in the NHL

-Jost’s three-year, entry-level contract expires after this season, and I would expect the Avalanche to re-sign the young restricted free agent, most likely at a lower rate.
+Jost’s three-year, entry-level contract expires after this season, and he is yet to receive an offer from the Avs.
 While he has not put up numbers in line with such a high pick, he fits in well and has certainly given the Avalanche the depth they need to be a contender.

 Like Makar, Mikko Rantanen has proven himself well worthy of the 10th-overall pick in 2015.
 He has exactly 250 points in parts of five NHL seasons and has emerged as one of the most skilled forwards in the league.
 He stands at 6-foot-4, 215 pounds, but that height and weight seem to disappear on the ice, where he skates like a Johnny Gaudreau.